 What items are tested?

 The easiest low-cost way to get tested for inhalants sensitivity is from the convenience of your home.
-Simply order an inhalants sensitivity test kit, collect the sample at home, ship it for free to our world class CLIA-certified labs, and find out your results in less than a week.
-You can also order our comprehensive food+inhalants sensitivity test that also tests for 144 different food items in American food diet.
+Simply order an inhalants sensitivity test kit, collect the sample at home, ship it for free to our world class CLIA-certified labs within US, and find out your results in less than a week.
+You can also order our comprehensive food + inhalants sensitivity test that includes testing for 240 different foods in American diet.

 For a detailed reference on food sensitivity, please read more here.

 Q: Can I purchase the test across US?

 A: Except New Jersey and New York the test is available in all 48 states.
 State regulations in these states do not allow us to ship the tests to their residents.

 Q: What does the kit contain and how do I use it?

 A: The inhalants sensitivity test kit contains a blood card to collect few drops of blood, a pair of lancets for finger-pricking, instructions on how to collect the sample, and a form requesting basic information including date and time of collection.
 The directions are straight forward and easy to follow.

 Q: How long does it take to receive the results?